drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Virtualization

-You can easily run macOS in a virtual machine using [UTM](https://mac.getutm.app/).
+You can easily run macOS natively in a virtual machine using [UTM](https://mac.getutm.app/).
 It's free from their site but if you buy it from the App Store, you'll get automatic updates.

 ## First boot